wso2/docs-choreo-dev/en/docs/services/create-your-first-service.md

     ![Low Code View](assets/img/services/choreo-service-code-view.png)

 To validate the Choreo application, click **Run & Test**.
-The following is logged to indicate that the service is successfully started.
+The following is logged to indicate that you have successfully started the service.

     ![Service Started Log](assets/img/services/service-started-notification.png)